StarChart-Labs/corona-ide/README.md

 A exploratory project to build a lighter, simpler Java IDE - or learn trying!

-Many IDEs try to handle many languages and a large range of features.
-Corona IDE's aim is to present the most important tools and allow developer's to simply focus on writing things.
-Most importantly, it aims to do all this in a portable manner which can be setup by a new contributor quickly and easily.
+One of the harder parts of developing on a team is getting new members setup for development quickly and consistently.
+Corona IDE aims to provide a light-weight environment which helps developers do what they need to do, and to do it in a way which is portable and repeatable.

 ## Legal